aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

-Some of the more impactful professional development and training opportunities available at conferences can also occur during the days preceding the conference, as half or whole day tutorial and workshop events,which often have a broader focus than the single topic short sessions of the technical conference.
+Some of the more impactful professional development and training opportunities available at conferences can also occur during the days preceding the conference, as half or whole day tutorial and workshop events, which often have a broader focus than the single topic short sessions of the technical conference.

 <a name="online"></a>